VB2webD/Profile/readme.md

 # Introduction
 Joined Github yesterday.
-Lets see how this all develops.
+Lets see how this all developes.

 Until then, to *"humble beginning"*